FollowTheProcess/pytoil/docs/commands/config.md

 # Config

 The `config` subcommand is pytoil's programmatic access to it's own configuration file!
-Here you can get, set, show and get help about the configuration.
+Here you can get, show and get help about the configuration.

 ## Help